ZeDespo/cloud_devops_IaC_project/README.md

     template_path=FILE PATH TO CLOUDFORMATION TEMPLATE
     params_path=FILE PATH TO CLOUDFORMATION PARAMETER TEMPLATE
-    capabilities=EXTRA PERMISSIONS FOR THE STACK (CAN LEAVE BLANK) depends_on=THE STACK'S DEPENDENCIES IN A CSV FORMAT
+    capabilities=EXTRA PERMISSIONS FOR THE STACK (CAN LEAVE BLANK) depends_on=THE STACK'S DEPENDENCIES IN A CSV FORMAT (CAN LEAVE BLANK IF NO DEPENDENCIES)
     ```
     If you are in doubt, follow the example ini file included in the repo.